 Translating tenant goals requires Bazaar to predict the completion time of a MapReduce job executing on a specific set of resources.
-Performance prediction has been extensively studied in a variety of domains such as operating systems [28], user software [29], databases [30].
-In the context of MapReduce, efforts like Mumak [31] and MRPerf [32] have built detailed MapReduce simulators that can be used for prediction.
-However, this results in significant complexity and non-trivial prediction times.
-To allow for an exploration of different resource combinations, Bazaar requires fast yet reasonably accurate prediction.
-Inspired by profiling-based approaches for fast database query optimization [30], we capitalize on the well-defined nature of the MapReduce framework to achieve faster and simpler prediction for MapReduce jobs.
+Performance prediction has been extensively studied in a variety of domains such as operating systems [18], user software [4], and databases [22].
+In the context of MapReduce, efforts like Mumak [46] and MR-Perf [37] have built detailed MapReduce simulators that can be used for prediction.
+However, this results in non-trivial prediction times.
+To allow for an exploration of different resource combinations, Bazaar requires fast prediction.
+In designing Bazaar, we explicitly chose to simplify our prediction model, thereby favoring fast prediction over accuracy.
+This choice is also motivated by the observation that even the most accurate model will not be able to accurately account for all outliers.
+Instead, to compensate for any model inaccuracies, we introduce "slack" into our prediction.
+This helps us deal with common sources of prediction errors such as hardware heterogeneity and workload imbalance.